brunorabelo/TwitterCloneReact/README.md

-A very simple Twitter implementation using React + Bulma
+A very simple Twitter implementation using React + Bulma without Database persistence

 To run it locally: